About the Sonos Beam 3.1 Home Theater System

 - plays MP3, WMA, AAC, WAV, FLAC, AIFF, ALAC, Ogg Vorbis, and WAV files

-- plays songs from subscription streaming services such as Spotify, Apple Music, Rhapsody, TIDAL, and more
+- plays songs and podcasts from subscription streaming services such as Spotify, Apple Music, Pandora, TIDAL, and more

 - Apple AirPlay® 2 lets you stream directly from an iPhone® or iPad® and ask Siri to play Apple Music